ObjectOrientedLife/ObjectOrientedLife.github.io/index.md

 ![UnityLogo](../Images/home/UnityLogo.png "Unity"){: width="160"}
 * I have been developing my own game with Unity for over three years.
 * Since the project is aimed at commercial success, I have encountered numerous challenges while developing each disparate part.
 With deep considerations about how to formulate Unity components, I was able to make a breakthrough.
-* Not only do I use functionality offered by Unity, but in order to enrich my game project, I have also been highly customizing terrain, animation system, shader, and the multiplayer API.
+* Not only do I use functionality offered by Unity, but in order to enrich my game project, I have also been highly customizing terrain, animation system, shader, and the multiplayer API(Mirror).

 ## Graphics API
 ![VulkanLogo](../Images/home/VulkanLogo.png "Vulkan"){: width="150"}